mishalrai/design-system/README.md

 ### Clone the project on your local server

 ### Simple steps to setup the project.
-  Step: 1 Rn the below command to install packages
+  Step: 1 Run the below command to install packages
   ```bash
     npm install
   ```

-  Step: 2 Rn the below command to compile the codes.
+  Step: 2 Run the below command to compile the codes.
    ```bash
     npm start
    ```